Welcome to the EvolDir

 The EvolDir is directed toward evolutionary biologists, population biologists and scientists in related areas.

-Reminder: the preferred use of EvolDir is for bulletins not discussions (for the latter see the USENET/Google groups).
+Reminder: the preferred use of EvolDir is for bulletins not discussions.

 Please ensure that the EvolDir is 'whitelisted' with your email service providers.
 Repeated bounces stating that your email is blocked will result in the removal of your email from the EvolDir.
 You can check the website to ensure that you are receiving all emails.